 Aromatic waters, more commonly known as hydrosols or hydrolats in aromatherapy practice, have a number of health benefits; most people associate the therapeutic practice of aromatherapy with essential oils, but interest is growing in the use of aromatic waters.
-Once considered the by-product of distillation of an essential oil, aromatic waters are actually valuable commodities in their own right.
+Once considered the by-product of the distillation of essential oils, aromatic waters are actually valuable commodities in their own right.

 French Use of Aromatic Waters

 Although many people are just realizing the healing potential of aromatic waters, the French have been using them for years.
 As a nation, France recognizes the powerful therapeutic effects of essential oils and French literature records the use of aromatic waters too (source: Aromatherapy for Health Professionals, Shirley Price, Len Price).
-Aromatic waters, such as rose and lavender, have been used in skin care and perfumery for centuries.
-Today, there are a wide range of aromatic waters available for use.
+Aromatic waters, such as rose and lavender, have been used in skincare and perfumery for centuries.
+Today, there is a wide range of aromatic waters available for use.

 Common Names for Aromatic Waters

 Aromatic waters are known by several other, more familiar, names; these include:

 - essential waters – one of the oldest names in use